mathmaster13/fynotek-java/README.md

 Demos can be found in the `com/mathmaster13/fynotekword` folder along with the `FynotekWord` library itself.

 ## Current Features
-- Apply ablaut to a word
-- Mark a common or proper noun for case
-- Mark a verb for tense
+- Mark noun case/verb tense
 - Apply prefixes and suffixes to words
 - Match the marking of one word to another